jenkins-x/jx-docs/content/en/docs/build-test-preview/devpods.md

  **NOTE**: We are not passing the `--sync` flag because we plan on using the web based IDE
 {{< /alert >}}

-A succesful execution of the command above, will ensure the following has happened:
+A successful execution of the command above, will ensure the following has happened:

 - DevPod is created, and exposed for you to access app via URL
 - Theia Docker container is running